RaiyanJahangir/MammoFind-Demo/README.md

 # Mammo-Find
 An LLM-based Web Visualization tool for Mammogram dataset recommendations

-## To run the code, you need python 3.11.7
+## To run the code, follow the instructions below

-# To create a virtual environment with a specific version, use the following commands:
+### You will need Python 3.11.17

+### You will need Ollama installed in your pc and have some LLMs downloaded

+### First clone the git repository
+git clone

-Go to the root directory
+### Go to the root directory and then open the command prompt
 py -3.11 -m venv myenv  //You may need python 3.11 installed on your pc along with other versions.

-To activate the virtual environment: myenv\Scripts\activate
+### To activate the virtual environment:
+myenv\Scripts\activate

-To install requirement file
+### To install all the necessary packages and libraries
 pip install -r requirements.txt

-To update/create a requirements file pip freeze > requirements.txt

-To deactivate the virtual environment: deactivate
+### Now run the Graph_Generator.ipynb

+### After running the notebook, check index.html to see the generated graph

+### Then start the Flaskk Server by running app.py
+This code activates the flask server and connects the LLM to the web interface for chatting.